Adityakumarsinghstm/Currency-Exchange-Micro-Service/README.md

 ---

 ## 🛡️ License
-This project is licensed under the MIT License.
+This project is licensed under Me.

 ---